abhaynitrr/Quart.ai-Code-Challenge/README.md

 # Quart.ai-Code-Challenge

+# Quart.ai-Code-Challenge

 Assumptions:
 1. For making cross platform compatible, I am using "JSONData.js" file for json test cases and "Rule.js" file for input rules.
 2. In JSONData.js file please make sure, don't rename/remove the variable "JSONInput" and use the same file for other test cases too.
 3. In Rule.js file please make sure the following points,
 	1. Don't remove/rename the variable "rules".
-	2. All the rules should inserted as comma seperated strings like ["ATL1 value should not be HIGH", "ATL2 value should not be HIGH"].
+	2. All the rules should be inserted as comma separated strings like ["ATL1 value should not be HIGH", "ATL2 value should not be HIGH"].
 	3. For an valid input rule -
 		1. each rule should use only one of these ("SHOULD","SHOULD NOT","SHOULD NEVER") to make positive/negative statement.
 		2. for greater than condition, each rule should use only one of these ("RISE","ABOVE","MORE","GREATER","BIG","AFTER").